-Northside ISD has a long history of energy conservation that started in the early 1990’s.
-The tradition of NISD striving to be an energy conservation leader continues today.
-As we are all know too well electricity and water are only going to become more expensive so every kilowatt and gallon saved is an investment in the future of the District’s students.
+Northside ISD has a long history of energy conservation that started in the early 1990’s and continues today.
+As electricity and water become more expensive over time, every kilowatt and gallon saved is an investment in the future of the District’s students.